 [Claudius’ actions against assemblies by Judeans and others]

 6 (6) As for the Judeans, they had again increased so greatly that, because of their numbers, it would have been hard without raising a disturbance to ban them from the city.
-So he did not drive them out, but ordered them that they were not to assemble together while continuing their ancestral way of life.
+So he did not drive them out, but ordered that they were not to assemble together while continuing their ancestral way of life.
 He also disbanded the clubs (hetaireiai), which had been reintroduced by Gaius.
 (7) Moreover, seeing that there was no use in forbidding the populace to do certain things unless their daily life should be reformed, he abolished the taverns where they were accustomed to gather and drink, and commanded that no boiled meat or hot water should be sold.
 He punished some who disobeyed this.

 [Emperor Domitian’s charges of “atheism” against imperial elites who adopted Judean customs]